Flavia Pennetta: 2015: Grand Slam title, career-high ranking & retirement

 Pennetta then played at the US Open as the 26th seed.
 She made it to the quarterfinals for the sixth time in the previous seven attempts by beating Jarmila Gajdošová, Monica Niculescu, Petra Cetkovská and 2011 champion, Samantha Stosur.
 In the quarterfinals, she came up against two-time Wimbledon champion Petra Kvitová.
 Pennetta won the match in three sets, after having trailed 1–3 in the second set, to advance to her second US Open semifinal.
 She then defeated second seed Simona Halep in straight sets to advance to her first Grand Slam final.
 Pennetta faced Roberta Vinci in the first-ever all-Italian Grand Slam final in the Open Era.
 Pennetta won the match in straight sets, claiming her first ever US Open title and her first Grand Slam title.
 During her acceptance speech she announced her retirement.
 In an interview with Eurosport after the match, Pennetta clarified that she would play out the rest of the season.
 By virtue of winning the US Open, Pennetta returned to the top 10 for the first time since September 2009.
 In the weeks following the US Open, she attained a new career-high ranking of No. 6.
 She qualified for the WTA Finals in Singapore, where she was defeated in the round robin, losing against Halep and defeating Agnieszka Radwańska before going down to Maria Sharapova in the last professional singles match of her career.

 Pennetta retired having won 28 career titles in total, including the US Open in singles and Australian Open and WTA Finals in doubles, reaching No. 6 in the world in singles and No. 1 in doubles, and winning the Fed Cup four times between 2006 and 2013.

 Personal life

 Flavia Pennetta was born in Brindisi to Oronzo and Concetta Pennetta.
 She has an older sister.
 She was introduced to tennis at the age of five and has cited Monica Seles as her tennis idol.
 Pennetta previously dated Carlos Moyá.
 The two split in 2007, and she wrote of the traumatic breakup in her memoir Dritto al cuore (Straight to the Heart).

 Pennetta began dating compatriot ATP tennis player Fabio Fognini in early 2014.
 Pennetta and Fognini became engaged in 2015, and the two were married in Ostuni in June 2016.
 Pennetta gave birth to a baby boy in 2017.
-In 2019, their second child was born, and in 2021 a daughter was born.
+In 2019, their first daughter was born, and in 2021 she gave birth to a second daughter.

+Her cousin is tennis player Claudia Giovine.